hiddenspirit/visualsubsync/Release/jsplugin/readme.txt

-SceneChange.StartOffset : The offset in ms to keep before a scene change (value set in the preferences dialog) SceneChange.StopOffset : The offset in ms to keep after a scene change (value set in the preferences dialog) SceneChange.Visible : True if scene change are currenlty visible in VSS (value set in the preferences dialog) SceneChange.GetCount() : Get the total number of scene change SceneChange.GetAt(Index) : Get the time of the scene change at the specified index in ms. Index is between 0 and GetCount()-1
+SceneChange.StartOffset : The offset in ms to keep before a scene change (value set in the preferences dialog) SceneChange.StopOffset : The offset in ms to keep after a scene change (value set in the preferences dialog) SceneChange.FilterOffset : The offset in ms from subtitle start and stop where scene change are filtered (value set in the preferences dialog)
+SceneChange.Visible : True if scene change are currenlty visible in VSS (value set in the preferences dialog) SceneChange.GetCount() : Get the total number of scene change SceneChange.GetAt(Index) : Get the time of the scene change at the specified index in ms. Index is between 0 and GetCount()-1